creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-25-Channel_decoupling_fedarated_learning.md

 HISTO-FED, consisting of both public and private hematoxylin and eosin stained histological whole-slide images of human colorectal cancer and normal tissue (implying a strong feature shift).

 ![](/collections/images/channel_decoupling_federated_learning/CD2_pfed_table4.jpg)

+# Conclusion

+The authors proposed a new type of parameter splitting in personalized federated learning, accompanied by several training tricks improving the performance.
+They tested their method on several relevant heterogeneous federated datasets for classification, showing the interest of the method.